jrblom2/Franka-Emika-Admittance-Control/README.md

 ## ROS2 Integration

-The admittance executable currently publishes a large selection of data over the `/robot_data` topic to allow other systems to perform analysis.
+The admittance executable can optionally publish a large selection of data over the `/robot_data` topic to allow other systems to perform analysis.
 The data_analysis package in this project is a simple plotting package that can be used for this analysis so long as it is run on any computer on the robots network.

 To pull up the live plots of the robots state and the control loop torques run: